Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Algorithm Optimality and -Consistency

 \begin{corollary} RB-following algorithms are $1$-consistent. \end{corollary}

-This class of algorithms can leverage various types of predictions, including predicted next request times, Belady binary labels, or even the optimal eviction choices made by \textsc{OPT}.
+RB-following algorithms can leverage various types of predictions and encompass a wide range of existing $1$-consistent learning-augmented algorithms.
 Several representative learning-augmented algorithms are RB-following: \textsc{BlindOracle} \cite{pmlr-v80-lykouris18a} evicts the page with the furthest predicted next request time; LRB \cite{song2020learning} randomly selects a predicted 1-page for eviction, prioritizing them over predicted 0-pages; \textsc{Parrot} \cite{liu2020imitation} mimics the eviction decisions of \textsc{OPT} by evicting the page predicted to be requested furthest in the future (FitF).
 See Sec. \ref{s44} for further discussion of these algorithms.

-However, the above RB-following algorithms employ naive implementations that blindly follow predictions, leading to a critical drawback: \textit{poor robustness in the face of inaccurate predictions.} In fact, as shown in Lemma \ref{lemma_rbf_blindly_no_robust}, such algorithms may incur unbounded competitive ratios.
-The proof is provided in Appendix.
+However, all the aforementioned RB-following algorithm examples follow predictions blindly, leading to a critical drawback: \textit{poor robustness in the face of inaccurate predictions.} Lemma \ref{lemma_rbf_blindly_no_robust} shows that such algorithms can incur unbounded competitive ratios.